+'''

-store ifc <IFNUM> wlan auth <AUTH-METHOD> (eg. open, shared)
+store ifc <IFNUM> wlan auth <AUTH-METHOD> (eq. open, shared)

+'''

-- "Open" system authentication allows all devices that have the authentication algorithm number for open system to authenticate. - "Shared" key authentication involves a four step process using secure or encrypted text by means of WEP.
+Define the wireless authentication scheme, <ifnum> is the interface number for the wireless interface.
+"Open" system authentication allows all devices that have the authentication algorithm number for open system to authenticate.
+"Shared" key authentication involves a four step process using secure or encrypted text by means of WEP.